chikanayo/Super-Bowl-Prediction---Random-Forest-Model/README.md

-# Super-Bowl Prediction using a Random-Forest-Model
+# Super-Bowl Prediction using a Random Forest Model

 My goal was to predict the Super Bowl 53 winner using a simple random forest model.